PDF URL to Markdown, Tables & RAG Extractor avatar

 PDF URL Scraper: PDF to Markdown and AI-Ready Document Extractor

-PDF URL Scraper converts public PDF URLs into clean Markdown, page-level text, metadata, tables, and AI-ready JSON for RAG pipelines, document automation, research workflows, and downstream Apify Actors.
+PDF URL Scraper turns public PDF links into clean Markdown, page-level text, PDF metadata, tables, and AI-ready JSON.
+Use it to prepare documents for RAG pipelines, LLM workflows, research, document monitoring, internal knowledge bases, and downstream Apify automations.

 What this Actor does

-The default mode does not use an LLM, which keeps small tests and bulk text extraction inexpensive.
-Optional LLM modes can improve messy pages, extract RAG chunks, and handle harder documents when quality matters more than minimum cost.
+The default no_llm mode does not use an LLM, which keeps smoke tests and bulk extraction inexpensive.
+Optional LLM modes are available when you need AI cleanup, OCR fallback, table extraction, or RAG-ready chunks.

 Main use cases